wristband-dev/perk-party-demo-app/README.md

 #### Run the application with "vanity domain" URLs

-Alternatively, if you choose to use custom domains for the demo app, then the server will start up on `business.invotastic.com` with port `6001`.
+Alternatively, if you choose to use custom domains for the demo app, then the server will start up on `app.perkparty.club` with port `6001`.
 You can run the following command:

 ```npm run dev-vanity-domain```